lambdaclass/concrete/research/compiler/pipeline-lessons-2026-07.md

 - Phase 18 package/dependency evidence.
 - Phase 16 freestanding/embedded.
 - Phase 20 research-gated optimization/build work.

+This Roc section, and any Mojo comparison, remains prior-knowledge level until a narrow follow-up pass verifies the specific compiler-pipeline claims.
+Do not use it as release-facing positioning without that pass.

+## Missing Peer Group: Verified And Certifying Compilers

+The first version of this note compared mostly against pragmatic language toolchains.
+Concrete's actual peer group also includes verified and certifying compiler projects.
+These are more relevant to the proof/evidence pipeline than Odin, Zig, or Gleam.

+Projects to study:

+- **Cogent.** A linearly typed systems language whose toolchain connects generated C to a formal embedding through refinement proof artifacts.
+This is one of the closest existing relatives to Concrete's "systems code plus evidence" thesis.
+- **CompCert.** The baseline reference for proved compiler passes and verified compilation.
+Concrete should use it as prior art for pass-correctness claims, not as an excuse to claim the whole native toolchain is proved.
+- **CakeML.** A verified compiler with a bootstrap story.
+Relevant to the no-second-truth-source and compiler-TCB dogfooding questions.
+- **F*/Low*.** A practical obligation-to-SMT-to-extraction pipeline for low-level code.
+Relevant to Concrete's evidence-class ledger and proof automation UX.
+- **Alive2.** SMT-based validation of LLVM IR optimizations/equivalence.
+This
+  is the closest prior art for validating the EmitSSA/backend boundary where a differential fuzzer can find miscompiles but cannot prove absence.
+- **Austral.** Linear types plus capability security in a small language.
+  Austral remains a design-relative even though this research note is focused on compiler pipeline lessons.
+- **Perceus / Lean 4 runtime.** Reuse analysis after ownership is stable; this is relevant to Concrete's long-term optimization story, not to v1 semantics.

+Roadmap slots:

+- Phase 14 compiler soundness bridge and source-semantics agreement.
+- Phase 15 translation validation and backend trust boundaries.
+- Phase 18 package/evidence replay.
+- Phase 20 compiler self-verification research.

 ## New Ideas To Record